16 . 11 . 18

 This post has been baking for a while.
 I have been trying, pretty much since I started working in food, to stay out of this debate as much as possible – a) because I don’t think anyone will really ever know the answer to my question and b) it’s a question that seems to inspire a lot of confusion and, consequently, anger.
 But it’s time I asked it… the question that I have for you all is – what the fuck am I, (ARE WE) even supposed to eat now?

-And THEN, to make matters EVEN worse, I am lactose intolerant.
-I never really tell anyone about it, because it’s a pain in the arse (literally) in social situations to adhere to, but lactose makes me ill.
-I also struggle with a chronic problem with my reproductive system.
-Nothing serious!
-But also, there’s no real cure apart from going on the pill (which I’m not that down with at the moment) or taking painkillers forever.
-The only thing to ever keep my condition under control is hacking my diet – no caffeine, less alcohol, not too much sugar, eating more of certain foods… But then, when I tell people of my (genuine, medically certified, bonafide) ailments, I am met with suspicion.
+And THEN, to make matters EVEN worse, I am lactose intolerant and struggle with a chronic (non serious) problem with my reproductive system.
+The only things that seems to keep these conditions under control is hacking my diet – no caffeine, less alcohol, not too much sugar, eating more of certain foods… But then, when I tell people of my (genuine, medically certified, bonafide) ailments, I am met with suspicion.
 Suspicion for those who have energy without coffee.
-Suspicion for those who go to a pub and only drink cranberry juice (I must also add I regularly go to the pub and drink all the beer, but just no as often as I used to).
-Suspicion for those who are allergic to cheese.
+Suspicion for those who go to a pub and only drink cranberry juice (I must also add I regularly go to the pub and drink all the beer, but just not as often as I used to).
+Suspicion for those who are allergic to cheese (fair enough).
 And perhaps, perhaps people are suspicious of whether there is even anything even wrong with me at all…

 So anyway, so far that’s no meat or dairy, plus everyone hates me for being a baker, plus I watch my alcohol/caffeine/sugar intake otherwise my ovaries hurt like two little eggy bitches.
 It’s a lot.
 And that’s just me – one tiny human being amongst billions, all of us carrying around their own food related shit.
 Plus there’s also the added guilt of being told things.
 Being told not eating certain foods together, or not eating foods after a certain time of day, or just eating blue food or never eating red food if it’s a full moon, but then if you don’t eat the food then some people are starving and also buying certain food supports certain communities and also eating avocados is bad because it’s funding the cocaine trade in Mexico and also don’t eat sugar, not even honey, because honey hurts bees and you also can’t eat avocados because they also hurt bees.